jp2321/dl4cv_dev/slides/chapter2_01_images.md

 <img src="vl1/rgb.png" alt="This image is in /static" width="90%">

 Note: Images are n-dimensional arrays with each element in the range of 0 to 255.
 The size of the image is determining the array size.
 The array has the dimensions of (height, width, channels).
 For a grey scaled image, there is just one channel, describing the intensity of the whiteness of that pixel.
 In normal colored images, there are three different channels, namely red, green, and blue (RGB).
 Through the combination of these three colors, each color can be displayed.
 There might be special cases where more than three channels exist, for example, satellite images, including also radar, infrared, or other waves.
 For more details see <a href="https://sentinel.esa.int/web/sentinel/missions/sentinel-2/satellite-description">here</a>.
 Other examples are medical images from a CT scan, where multiple slices exist.

+The n-dimensional array is often also called tensor.

 ---